lightningtgc/es6-coding-style/es6-coding-style-en.md

 [x, y] = [y, x]; // swap varialbes
 ```

-- 3.4.2 When array members assigned to a variable, using array deconstruction
+- 3.4.2 When array members assigned to a variable, using array destructuring

 ```js
 const arr = [1,2,3,4,5];